 If you downloaded data from cycle 17 or earlier, it is likely correlated using the GMRT Hardware Backend (GHB; a.k.a. the hardware correlator).
-For frequencies of 325 MHz and higher, the 32 MHz http://www.intema.nl/ Printed on 2024/05/01 20:54 bandwidth is typically split over an upper-side band (USB) and lower-side band (LSB), both captured in separate LTA files (typical extensions are .lta and .ltb).
+For frequencies of 325 MHz and higher, the 32 MHz bandwidth is typically split over an upper-side band (USB) and lower-side band (LSB), both captured in separate LTA files (typical extensions are .lta and .ltb).
 In SPAM, both sideband LTA files need to be pre-processed separately: